cgianelle/datasciencecoursera/DataCleaning/DataCleaningCourseProject/README.md

 ~~~~
 > source('run_analysis.R')
 --Retrieve Feature Data
+--Removing unneeded Characters from Column Names
 --Search for Column Names that have Mean or Std in them
---Removing unneeded Characters from Column Names
 > run_analysis()
-UCI HAR Analysis v1.0.0
+UCI HAR Analysis v1.1.0
+-Creating the Initial Data Set
--Creating Data Frame from Test Data
+--Creating Data Frame from Test Data
---Subsetting Data Frame to Remove Columns that Don't Deal with Mean or Std
+----Subsetting Data Frame to Remove Columns that Don't Deal with Mean or Std
---Applying New Column Names
--Creating Data Frame from Training Data
+--Creating Data Frame from Training Data
---Subsetting Data Frame to Remove Columns that Don't Deal with Mean or Std
+----Subsetting Data Frame to Remove Columns that Don't Deal with Mean or Std
---Applying New Column Names
--Combining test and training data frames into one
+--Combining Test and Training Data Frames into One
--Applying Activity Labels to Activity Column
+--Applying Activity Labels to Activity Column
--Creating CSV file initial_data_set.csv
+--Creating CSV file initial_data_set.csv
+-Collapsing Initial Data Frame by Participant and Activity
+--Creating CSV file summary_data_set.csv
 ~~~~